 Reporting Revenues from Bundled Offerings. - Allocation of revenues between either wireline or interconnected VoIP telecommunications and bundled non-telecommunications, such as information services and consumer premises equipment (CPE), are governed by the Commission's bundling rules.
 The Commission adopted two safe harbor methods for allocating revenue when telecommunications services and CPE/enhanced services are offered as a bundled package.
-The first option is to report revenues from bundled telecommunications and CPE/enhanced service offerings based on the unbundled service offering prices, with no discount from the bundled offering being allocated to telecommunications services.
+The first option is to report revenues from bundled telecommunications and CPE/enhanced service offering based on the unbundled service offering prices, with no discount from the bundled offering being allocated to telecommunications services.
 Alternatively, filers may elect to treat all bundled revenues as telecommunications service revenues for purposes of determining their universal service obligations.
 Filers may choose to use allocation methods other than the two described above.
-Filers should realize, however, that any other allocation method may not be considered reasonable and will be evaluated on a case-by-case basis in an audit or enforcement context.
-Prepaid calling card providers may avail themselves of the bundled service safe harbors for separating revenue between telecommunications and information services.
+Filers should realize, however, that any other